rhyslwells/Data-Archive/content/standardised/Isolated Forests.md

 ---
 title: Isolation Forest and Its Use in Anomaly Detection
 tags:
   - ml
   - anomaly_detection
   - data_quality
   - analysis
+aliases:
+  - iForest
-aliases: [iForest, anomaly isolation, isolation tree]
+  - anomaly isolation
+  - isolation tree
 category: Machine Learning
 ---
 >[!Summary]
 > Isolation Forest (iForest) is an [[ensemble]]-based method used for anomaly detection.
 It operates by isolating data points using a series of random binary splits.